SquilliamX/Foundry-Defi-Stablecoin/notes.md

 Chainlink functions allow you to make any API call in a decentralized context through decentralized nodes.
 Chainlink functions will be the future of DeFi and smart contracts.
 If you want to make something novel and something that has never been done before, you should check out chainlink functions.
 You can learn more about chainlink functions at `docs.chain.link/chainlink-functions`.

 ### Aggregator PriceFeeds Notes
 Smart Contracts by themselves cannot access data outside of their own contracts.
 They cannot tell what the price of tokens are, what day it is, or who the president is.
 This is where chainlink datafeeds come in.
 Chainlink datafeeds take in data from many decentralized sources and their decentralized chainlink nodes decide what data is true based off their many decentralized sources.
+This is what is known as an oracle.
 You can learn more about chainlink datafeeds in the chaink docs at `docs.chain.link` or at `https://updraft.cyfrin.io/courses/solidity/fund-me/real-world-price-data`.

 Pricefeeds are a type of datafeed from chainlink.
 You can see examples at data.chain.link.
 To use pricefeeds, you will need the address of the pricefeed and the interface of the AggregatorV3Interface.